jebastin-nadar/Instance-Segmentation-on-WBC-using-Mask-R_CNN/README.md

 ![Screenshot from 2019-12-22 15-10-00](https://user-images.githubusercontent.com/47391270/71447097-b83b9180-2750-11ea-9ea9-57921ad8e5ac.png)

-The model is able to locate the WBC's correctly but labels the incorrectly as *Monocyte* and *Basophil*.
+The model is able to locate the WBC's correctly but labels them incorrectly as *Monocyte* and *Basophil*.
 Both the WBC's are *Neutrophil*.

 ![Screenshot from 2019-12-22 15-10-51](https://user-images.githubusercontent.com/47391270/71447102-bd98dc00-2750-11ea-8176-28b40764ad40.png)